The Fall Journal is here - Join the 1871 Club to get yours today

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Fish finders allow anglers to navigate new water bodies, find hidden structures, and catch more fish.
 It’s easy to get carried away and spend thousands on giant screens and fancy features.
 For those on a budget, there are a variety of affordable fish finders available.
 These units are user-friendly, durable, and ready with some impressive and useful features.
-Here are some options for the best fish finders under $500.
+After years of experience using marine electronics from top brands like Lowrance, Humminbird, and Garmin, we've narrowed down our favorites for anyone looking to save a few bucks.
+Here are our picks for the best fish finders under $500.

 Best Overall